mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

 **Additional Notes:**

-- `myTextStyle` and `globalcolors` are most likely defined elsewhere in the application and provide theming for the application's UI.
+- `myTextStyle` and `GlobalColors` are most likely defined elsewhere in the application and provide theming for the application's UI.
 - `FileUtil.loadUnitsAndAssignments(context)` function is responsible for loading unit and assignment data (implementation not provided).

 This documentation provides a detailed breakdown of the `Assignments` composable and its functionalities.